ROS2 Plugin

 “default” |

-QOS option for determining how to check if the publisher is alive |
+QOS how to determine if publisher is active option |

 pub_topics_options[i].qos.liveliness_lease_duration |